siangyang/-xdesign-linear-algebra-SVD/README.md

 * **README.md** - introduce the project, algorithm, reference ....
 * **code/**
   * original - original code from open source if there is
-  * final (use inline pragma) - include both host and kernel code ※Note: host code must do auto-check
+  * final (use inline pragma) - include both host and kernel code
-* **code_opt/** - Note it may have multiple code directories for different code structure, named by code-opt  (opt refer to optimization method, e.g. code-OoO  Out-Of-Order)
+* **code_opt/** - Note it may have multiple code directories for different code structure, named by code-opt
   * including library modification
 * **testdata/** - include input test data, and output result data
 * **script/** - makefile